zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-electron-apps/electron-accessing-files.md

         - l: index.html
         - l: package.json
         - l: electron-main.js
+          e: (or .ts)
         - l: electron-preload.js
+          e: (or .ts)
         - l: "...contents of /public"
 ---

 ## Using __dirname & __filename

-Since the main process is bundled using webpack, the use of `__dirname` and `__filename` will not provide an expected value in production.
+Since the main process is bundled using Esbuild, the use of `__dirname` and `__filename` will not provide an expected value in production.
 Referring to the File Tree, you'll notice that in production the electron-main.js and electron-preload.js files are placed inside the `dist/electron-*` folder.
 Based on this knowledge, use `__dirname` & `__filename` accordingly.

 <DocTree :def="scope.tree" />